 7. Made by Me Build & Paint Your Own Wooden Cars

-- Help your little ones build their own race car with this simple beginners woodworking project for kids.
+- Help your little ones make their own race car with these simple kids woodworking projects.

-- It comes with all the simple woodworking tools used to build 3 race cars.
+- It comes with all the simple woodworking tools used to make 3 race cars.

 8. STEAMCODE Steam Stem Educational Science Kits Woodworking Kits